From the Deep: In the Wake of Drexciya with Ayana V. Jackson

 Collaborating with designers and creatives across Africa and the diaspora, and filmed over 90 feet underwater, the exhibition blends costume, photography, sound, and film into a powerful journey through ancestral memory and myth.

 Exhibition materials are available in four languages, and a forthcoming full-color catalog will include interviews between Jackson and curator Karen E. Milbourne, as well as essays by N’Goné Fall, Marta Moreno Vega, Ingrid LaFleur, and the late Greg Tate.
-The exhibition was organized by/originated at the Smithsonian’s National Museum of African Art in Washington, DC and its tour is organized by International Arts and Artists, Washington, DC.
+The exhibition originated at the Smithsonian’s National Museum of African Art in Washington, DC, and its tour is organized by International Arts and Artists, Washington, DC.

 Goya’s Caprichos: Fantasy, Satire, and Artistic Innovation